seymaguleryuz/radical-group.github.io/_publications/balasubramanian2016ensemble.md

 author: "Vivekanandan Balasubramanian, Antons Treikalis, Ole Weidner, and Shantenu Jha"
 venue:  "45th International Conference on in Parallel Processing (ICPP), pp. 458-463.
 IEEE, 2016"
 paperurl: http://ieeexplore.ieee.org/abstract/document/7573848/
----

-## Abstract:

-There are many science applications that require scalable task-level parallelism and support for flexible execution and coupling of ensembles of simulations.
+abstract: "There are many science applications that require scalable task-level parallelism and support for flexible execution and coupling of ensembles of simulations.
 Most high-performance system software and middleware, however, are designed to support the execution and optimization of single tasks.
 Motivated by the missing